vanytsvetkov/dwdm.tg_bot/scripts/RouteComparator/README.md

 Additionally, make sure to have custom modules and dependencies like `interactors.McpAPI`, `utils.Senders`, `utils.utils`, and `vars` available.

+To convert a pandas DataFrame to a png image using the Google driver (used by default), you need to install chromium on your system.

 ## Configuration

 Key configuration variables: